Yoav666s/dnd-wiki/collections/_classes/nornfeld/sorcerer/poltergeist-sorcery.md

 # Level 14: Unseen Spectre
 Some of your Poltergeist spells gain the following benefits.

 **Invisibility.** You can cast [[Invisibility]] on yourself without expending a spell slot.
-It doesn't end early when you cast or deal damage with spells from your Poltergeist Spells feature.
+When you cast a spell from your Poltergeist Spells feature, you can expend a sorcery point to maintain this invisibility.

-**Levitate.** You can cast [[Levitate]] without expending a spell slot.
+**Levitate.** You can cast [[Levitate]] on yourself, an object, or a willing creature without expending a spell slot.
 It doesn't require your concentration, but it ends on a target if you cast it on a different one.

 # Level 18: Effortless Haunting
-When you cast a spell from your Poltergeist Spells feature that requires concentration, you can expend sorcery points equal to half the spell's level (rounded up) in order for it to not require concentration.
-The spell ends if you dismiss it as an action or use this feature again.
+When you cast a spell from your Poltergeist Spells feature that requires concentration, you can expend sorcery points equal to the spell's level in order for it to not require concentration.
+You can dismiss the spell as an action, and it ends early if you use this feature again.